Azure/azure-container-networking/test/scale/README.md

 ## Overview
-Scripts for scale testing our components with both real resources and fake resources via [KWOK](https://github.com/kubernetes-sigs/kwok).
+Scripts for scale testing our components in AKS with fake and/or real resources.

-### Why KWOK?
+### Fake Resources
-KWOK saves time/resources, especially in Windows.
+Scripts can use [KWOK](https://github.com/kubernetes-sigs/kwok) to simulate running Pods.
+KWOK can instantly run thousands of fake VMs and Pods.

+This saves us from:
+1. Large resource costs.
+2. Hours waiting for VMs and Pods to bootup.

 ## Usage
 1. Create AKS cluster with `--uptime-sla` and create any nodepools.